aws-amplify/amplify-backend/.github/PULL_REQUEST_TEMPLATE.md

 For changes to test infra, or non-functional changes, tests are not always required.
 Instead, you should call out _why_ you think tests are not required here.

-If changes affect a GitHub workflow that is not included in the PR checks, include a link to a passing test run of the workflow.
+If changes affect a GitHub workflow that is not included in the PR checks, include a link to a passing test run of the modified workflow.
 --->

 ## Checklist